Qqwy/cpp-thunk/README.md

 Binary and unary operations that return another lazy/thunk could be written to 'combine thunks' and thus remain lazy.

 Operations that combine (a) thunk(s) with non-thunk values should evaluate the thunk at that time.

+### Reintroduce `Result` as most significant template parameter to the 'functionless' versions

+The only way I could get the functionless versions of the templates to work, was to introduce `Lambda` as first argument, and defaulting `Result` to the outcome of invoking that type (i.e. `std::invoke_result_t<Lambda>`).

+This has the unfortunate consequence that someone can no longer say `Lazy<std::string>` or `Thunk<int>` as is possible with the `std::function`-based versions, as the first type that needs to be specified in the template concretization is the actual type of `Lambda`, which cannot be written down as the type of an anonymous function cannot be manually specified in current C++.

+Maybe it is somehow possible to go the other way, and have a `Lambda = std::callable_resulting_in_t<Result>`?
+Or maybe somehow the order of `Result` and `Lambda` can be changed in the class template definition without having to refer to an undefined type?